 We need a lot of heat for this distillation, so prepare three candles.

-Juice inside the flask heats up and begins to rapidly evaporate.
+Liquid inside the flask heats up and begins to rapidly evaporate.
 However, not all of its contents evaporate at the same rate.
 Odorous substances “fly” more readily than water or colorants (pigments or dyes).

 Keep the vial of distilled water.
 Pour the leftover water down the sink.
 Wash away with an excess of water.

 How does the liquid travel from the flask into the test tube?

 When heated, any liquid starts to gradually evaporate, or passes to a gaseous state.
 The process is reversible, and if cooled, vapors turn back to a liquid state.
 This is what happens in our experiment.
 Liquid is evaporated from the hot flask, and then vapors travel until they transform into liquid in the cold test tube.

 As it would happen with any other liquid, upon heating molecules accelerate.
 Interestingly, some of these molecules gain such a high speed that they can escape from the liquid and fly into the air.
 When temperature is kept high enough, the air above the liquid becomes saturated with molecules that were in the liquid state before.
 Thus, at the beginning of our experiment, molecules that were part of the mixture fill in the air-first in the flask, then in the tube, and finally in the test tube.
 When these “hot” molecules hit a cold surface, they lose their speed and accumulate on the walls, forming small droplets.
 These droplets gradually increase in size and finally drain into the test tube where we collect the liquid product.
 This is exactly what happens in our experiment: the test tube is cooled with cold water, so the molecules that fly out of the flask are collected into a liquid phase in the test tube.